top of page

 “He’s faded!” they said laughing.

-I remember sitting in Griffin’s living room on his mother’s new leather couch watching the movie “Next Friday” and laughing at everything.
+We sat in Griffin’s living room on his mother’s new leather couch watching the movie “Next Friday”.
+The movie felt extra funny.
+We were laughing at every scene.

-After Mike and his friend left, Griffin and I raided his family’s refrigerator and ate all the snacks and cereal that were saved for his younger brothers.
+After Mike left, Griffin and I raided his family’s refrigerator and ate all the snacks and cereal that were saved for his younger brothers.
 When the two of them came home from Hockey practice they were not too happy to see us eating their Lucky Charms.
+Or myself wearing the free clover shaped watch that came as a prize in the bottom of the cereal box.

 For Sophomore year Griffin was getting sent to some fancy military academy in Texas.
 At the end of the summer, he would be leaving so, Griffin and I made it our personal mission to smoke weed everyday of our summer break.

-By the end of the summer, I had an appetite for THC on a regular basis.
-I knew I needed my own bong.
+By the end of the summer, I had an appetite for weed on a regular basis.
+I knew I needed my own bong so I could get high without Griffin.
 Once school started up again, I bought my first bong off a classmate for $20.
 It was slightly used, made of plastic and had a big Sector Nine skateboarding sticker on it.
-The sticker was a billiards eight ball, so we called the bong "Eight Ball".
+The sticker resembled a billiards eight ball, so I was told the bong was called "Eight Ball".

 I also experienced a lot of anxiety all the time.
 I have a large IQ and as a child this can be a blessing and a curse.
 It is like my brain is always operating at full power full speed.
 It does not shut off.
 I am constantly thinking.
 Constantly multitasking just to keep my brain distracted.